Internal bicategories: Abstract

 \section{Abstract}

 We define bicategories internal to 2-categories.
-When the ambient 2-category is symmetric monoidal categories, this provides a convenient framework for encoding the structures of a symmetric monoidal 3-category.
+When the ambient 2-category is that of symmetric monoidal categories, we regard this as a framework for encoding the structure of a symmetric monoidal 3-category.
 This framework is well suited to examples arising in geometry and algebra, such as the 3-category of bordisms or the 3-category of conformal nets.

 \xyoption{poly} \xyoption{2cell} \objectmargin{5pt}